Heart of Nowhere: Background

-Reception

 Critical reception

 Heart of Nowhere has received positive reviews from music critics.
 Charlotte Richardson Andrews of The Guardian wrote, "They aim for nostalgia and wind-in-hair buoyancy, and manage the balance sweetly throughout."
 Hazel Sheffield of NME called Heart of Nowhere a "record of rare precision; the kind that comes from figuring out exactly what you want."
-Uncut summarized, "Their fourth album continues in the vein of 2011's Last Night on Earth, divining its inspiration from cool, crisp '80s US new wave, "Every Breath You Take" bass lines, Brat Pack soundtracks and wistful songs about girls."
+Uncut summarised, "Their fourth album continues in the vein of 2011's Last Night on Earth, divining its inspiration from cool, crisp '80s US new wave, "Every Breath You Take" bass lines, Brat Pack soundtracks and wistful songs about girls."
 Scott Kerr of AllMusic praised the record's sound quality: "The striking production -- namely the driving bass and tight drum sound -- that Arcade Fire mixer Craig Silvey has conjured up here has created a spacious sounding record that is packed with strings and synths and is for the most part -- rather impressively -- recorded live."

 Conversely, Andy Gill of The Independent felt the record was too reliant on yesterday: "Three songs feature "time" in the title, which is at least two too many; and while it's pleasantly effected for the most part, it's hard to get involved in someone else's nostalgia."